Drink Coffee Smarter: How to Maximize Antioxidants in Every Cup

 Conclusion

-So as you sip your next cup, take a moment to appreciate the ritual, the intention, and the impact behind every brew.
+As you prepare your next cup, take a moment to appreciate the process.
+Enjoy the craft, understand the science, and savor each sip with intention.

 FAQs

-3. Can I drink coffee on an empty stomach?
+3. Is it safe to consume coffee on an empty stomach?

 References